allure-framework/allure-js/packages/allure-hermione/docs/development.md

 };
 ```

-Tests in the package already runs the grid before themselves, so you don't need to start it manually.
+Tests in the package already runs the grid before themselves, so you don't need to start it
+manually.

+**Don't forget to compile the reporter before running tests**!

 ## Using repeater